bheisler/criterion.rs/CONTRIBUTING.md

 Pull requests are welcome, though please raise an issue for discussion first if none exists.
 We're happy to assist new contributors.

-If you're not sure what to work on, try checking the [good first issue label](https://github.com/japaric/criterion.rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+If you're not sure what to work on, try checking the [Beginner label](https://github.com/japaric/criterion.rs/issues?q=is%3Aissue+is%3Aopen+label%3ABeginner)

 To make changes to the code, fork the repo and clone it: